 In October 2000, the Trial Court entered judgment in Integra's favor and against Merck KGaA in the case.
 In entering the judgment, the Trial Court also granted to the Company pre-judgment interest of \$1.4 million, bringing the total award to \$16.4 million, plus post-judgment interest.
-Merck KGaA filed various post trial motions requesting a judgment as a matter of law notwithstanding the verdict or a new trial, in each case regarding infringement, invalidity and damages.
+Merck KGaA filed various post-trial motions requesting a judgment as a matter of law notwithstanding the verdict or a new trial, in each case regarding infringement, invalidity and damages.
 In September 2001, the Trial Court entered orders in favor of Integra and against Merck KGaA on the final post-judgment motions in the case, and denied Merck KGaA's motions for judgment as a matter of law and for a new trial.

 Merck KGaA and Integra each appealed various decisions of the Trial Court to the United States Court of Appeals for the Federal Circuit (the "Circuit Court").
 In June 2003, the Circuit Court affirmed the Trial Court's finding that Merck KGaA had infringed our patents.
 The Circuit Court also held that the basis of the jury's calculation of damages was not clear from the trial record, and remanded the case to the Trial Court for further factual development and a new calculation of damages consistent with the Circuit Court's decision.
+In September 2004, the Trial Court ordered Merck KgaA to pay Integra \$6.4 million in damages following the Circuit Court's order.
 Merck KGaA filed a petition for a writ of certiorari with the United States Supreme Court (the "Supreme Court") seeking review of the Circuit Court's decision, and the Supreme Court granted the writ in January 2005.
-Oral arguments before the United States Supreme Court to render a decision before the end of its current term.
+Oral arguments before the United States Supreme Court were held in April 2005.